Robert Evander McNair

 Robert Evander McNair Sr. (December 14, 1923 – November 17, 2007) was the 108th governor of South Carolina, a Democrat, who served from 1965 to 1971.

 Early life and education

 McNair was born in Cades, a town in Williamsburg County, South Carolina.
 In 1944, he married Josephine Robinson of Allendale, South Carolina.
 He served in the U.S. Navy during World War II, having been awarded a Bronze Star.
 After the war, he completed his bachelor's degree in 1947 at the University of South Carolina, where he was a member of the Euphradian Society.
-He received a law degree at the same school in 1948.
+He received a Juris Doctor (J.D.) degree at the same school in 1948.

 While attending USC, McNair served as the first governor of the South Carolina Student Legislature, was initiated into the Kappa Sigma fraternity.

 Early career

 He went on to practice law in Moncks Corner and Allendale, South Carolina. from which he was elected in 1950 to the South Carolina House of Representatives.
 He was elected lieutenant governor in 1962, then succeeded Donald S. Russell in 1965 when Russell resigned with the understanding that McNair would appoint him to a then-vacant United States Senate seat.